Urho-Net/Samples/UIBuilder/README.md

 - If the compilation fails , the display will become black .
 Compilation errors will be presented in the Debug Console.

 - One can preview the UI scene on mobile devices (Android and iOS) by deploying to the mobile device using the regular way of Urho.Net mobile deployment
+- One can preview the UI scene on Web browsers using the regular way of Urho.Net Web deployment.